DaveTrev/bark-and-stride/README.md

  ![Desktop](assets/images/lighthouse-tests/contact-pg-d-lh.png)

  ![Mobile](assets/images/lighthouse-tests/contact-pg-mobile-lh.png)

  ### Unfixed Bugs

  While trying to build a website that is responsive across all devices, using the dimensions of a galaxy fold, the break point of 280 px in width would cause a gap on the right side of the screen. the image sizing and media queries need to address this.

+ In future versions I would aim to massivily increase lighthouse scoring.

  The index page, I would like to have figured out a way to have the dog be the central focus of the photo across all devices, using flexbox, the image is shifting in place depending on the device used.
  I had originally built the site desktop first and in learning more about responsive design, I realise from the project outset, I should build mobile first and work out as it is easier to deal with issues in that manner.